blog-banner-image

 First, forensic science may be defined as the investigation of crime using scientific techniques and methods.
 These techniques are used to examine the materials that were present at a crime scene.
 Forensic scientists conduct a thorough analysis of all these materials to get clues about who may have committed the crime.
 The investigations surrounding murder, rape, and assault are largely dependent on the work of forensic science laboratories to point criminal investigators in the right direction.

 Forensic investigations often involve serological and biochemical techniques.
-The biomedical techniques used to conduct forensic investigations constitute the field of forensic biochemistry, which has various applications.
+The biomedical methods used to conduct forensic investigations constitute the field of forensic biochemistry, which has various applications.
 For instance, forensic biochemists may be asked to trace the origin of a particular substance, determine paternity or the relationships that specific people or animals share, or even track the spread of diseases.

 Forensic biochemistry has proven to be invaluable in conducting forensic science investigations, particularly the DNA fingerprinting technique.
 However, it should be noted that forensic biochemistry must be used with caution, as its findings can have serious implications.